 Team Fortress 2 (TF2) keeps crashing in the middle of the gaming?
 This is extremely irritating and you’re certainly alone.
 Many players are reporting it.
 But don’t panic!
 Here are 7 solutions to try.

 A faulty graphics driver, an outdated game version, improper in-game settings, and low RAM–these are the most common causes of Team Fortress 2 crashing issues.
-In addition, running multiple programs on your computer at the same time can hog your resources and cause your game to fail… but don’t worry.
+Also, running multiple programs on your computer at the same time can hog your resources and cause your game to fail… but don’t worry.
 Here is a list of fixes that have proved useful to many players.

-7 fixes to try:
+7 simple fixes to try:

 You may not have to try them all.
 Just Work your way down the list until you find the one that works.